AgneseSpinella/AgneseSpinella/README.md

 - 📫 How to reach me **agnesespinella@gmail.com**

-- ⚡ Fun fact **I have a degree in Modern Literature and i'm attending the faculty of Digital Humanities**
+- ⚡ Fun fact: **I have a degree in Modern Literature and i'm attending the faculty of Digital Humanities**